 1. Pentecost.
-It is sad that many miss the fairly obvious point of Pentecost.
+It is sad that many miss fairly obvious point of Pentecost.
 Some like to take the “speaking in other languages” and ascribe it to ecstatics (in part a problem of sloppy application of 1611 lingo).
+In Acts 2, languages were languages and it is wonderful that this was true.
 How did the church start?
 The Holy Spirit came and filled the 120 initiating the church age.
 The defining character of the Pentecost was that the message of God was given to Jesus’ disciples translated into the languages (and cultures) of the different groups who were present.

 2. The Gospels.
 Jesus spoke mostly, if not completely, in Aramaic.
 However, all four Gospels were written in Koine Greek– the lingua franca of the common people.
 Church tradition says that the Gospel of Matthew was originially written in Hebrew and then later translated.
 There would be nothing wrong if that was true, but it seems doubtful.
 If one assumes that the traditional authors ascribed for each Gospel is correct, Matthew was a Galilean Jew who decided to translate the story of Jesus into common Greek..
 Mark was a Hellenistic Jew who took the recollections of Peter, a Galilean Jew, and decided to translate the story of Jesus into common Greek.
 Luke may have been Greek, but still took the eye witness accounts of Jesus life and words and translated them into common Greek.
 John was another Galilean Jew who decided to translate the story of Jesus into common Greek.
 In other words, it is not the case that Jesus’ message and story was taken over by the Greeks.
 Rather, the followers of Christ, the ones who were to carry the message of Christ to the world, made a conscious choice to translate the message of Jesus into the common language of most of the known world.

 3. Multi-cultural Bible.
 The Bible was written over many centuries (some suggest 1500 years… some less).
 During that time three languages were used: Hebrew, Aramaic, and Greek.
+And language even changed during that time.
 Even more, there were numerous cultures over all of that time (from Pre-exile, to exile, to post-exile, to Roman era Judea, to Roman era Gentile regions).
 At the very least, this fact rejects the idea of a sacred culture or a sacred language.

 4. Jerusalem Council.
 Acts 15 speaks of the council regarding contextualization, or cultural translation.
 Can a Christian be culturally Greek and be a Christian, or must he (or she) become culturually Jewish.
 The council decided that based on the works of the Holy Spirit with the Samaritans, Cornelius and family, and in Antioch and Asia Minor, God accepted Gentiles as followers of Christ without taking on Jewish culture.